 The Physical Bodies of a Buddha

 A Buddha’s omniscient mind pervades all knowable objects and, from an anuttarayoga tantra point of view, is purely a subtlest clear light level of mind.
 Since a Buddha’s subtlest wind and subtlest clear light mind have the same essential nature (ngo-bo gcig), a Buddha’s subtlest wind also pervades all phenomena – for example, all phenomena that are forms of physical phenomena (gzugs, Skt, rupa, form).
 This is similar to space (nam-mkha’) pervading all forms of physical phenomena.
-Taking the four elements – earth, water, fire, and wind – of some form of physical phenomena, such as the table, as a basis for imputation (gdags-gzhi), we can impute not only space on that basis, but also the person (gang-zag) of a Buddha.
+Taking the four elements – earth, water, fire, and wind – of some form of physical phenomena, such as the table, as a basis for imputation (gdags-gzhi), not only is space a valid imputation on that basis, but also the person (gang-zag) of a Buddha.

-But since the referent object of the labeling (btags-chos) and the basis for imputation are not the same, then just as the table is not the space of the table, so too the Buddha that we meditate on as being imputed on the basis of the table is not the table.
-Thus, we can meditate on the Buddha as being imputed on everything and everywhere, but that does not make Buddha identical to the universe or Buddha as being the size of the universe.
+But since the referent object of the labeling (btags-chos) and the basis for imputation are not the same, then just as the table is not the space of the table, so too the Buddha that we meditate on as being an imputation on the basis of the table is not the table.
+Thus, we can meditate on the Buddha as being an imputation on everything and everywhere, but that does not make Buddha identical to the universe or Buddha as being the size of the universe.
 Thus, the Buddhist assertion of a Buddha’s omniscient mind pervading the universe is not equivalent to the non-Buddhist Samkhya and Vaisheshika assertions of persons (skyes-bu, Skt. purusha) or “souls” (bdag, Skt. atman; selves) pervading the universe and being static, partless, and existing independently of a body or mind.

 A Buddha has untainted aggregates (zag-med-kyi phung-po).
 This means that the four elements of a Buddha’s Corpus of Emanations (sprul-sku, Skt. nirmanakaya, emanation body) are also untainted.
 They do not derive from disturbing emotions and attitudes and thus they are not the four tainted elements of ordinary bodies.
 Since a Buddha only has subtlest-level mind and wind, and these are untainted, then any specific emanation body also has only untainted subtlest four elements.

-According to Kalachakra, these untainted subtlest elements would be part of the untainted subtlest drop; while the sound of the speech of a Buddha would be part of the untainted subtlest “ nada” sound.
+According to Kalachakra, these untainted subtlest elements would be part of the untainted subtlest drop; while the sound of the speech of a Buddha would be part of the untainted subtlest “nada” sound.

-Just as on the basis of the tainted four elements of the table as a basis for imputation, we can meditate and label a Buddha and thus a Buddha’s emanation body; similarly, on the basis of the tainted rough four elements of a parent’s sperm and egg, we can meditate and label a Buddha and a Buddha’s emanation body.
+Just as on the basis of the tainted four elements of the table as a basis for imputation, we can meditate and label a Buddha and thus a Buddha’s emanation body (Nirmanakaya); similarly, on the basis of the tainted rough four elements of a parent’s sperm and egg, we can meditate and label a Buddha and a Buddha’s emanation body.
 Then, just as the table is not the emanation body of a Buddha; likewise, the rough body that develops from the tainted four elements of the parents’ sperm and egg are not the emanation body of a Buddha.
 The actual emanation body of a Buddha is just the untainted subtlest four elements, wind, mind, and sound.
 Thus, the basis of imputation of a Buddha’s emanation body undergoes old age, sickness and death; and thus it appears that a Buddha’s emanation body undergoes old age, sickness, and death, but actually the untainted four elements of the emanation body of a Buddha do not undergo old age, sickness, and death.

-The Buddhist assertion, then, of a Buddha’s untainted emanation body and thus a Buddha being imputable on the tainted elements of, for instance, an ordinary human body is not at all the same as a non-Buddhist-style view of a truly existent “soul” that can exist independently of a body and mind and can enter into the elements of an ordinary human body.
+The Buddhist assertion, then, of a Buddha’s untainted emanation body and thus a Buddha being an imputation on the tainted elements of, for instance, an ordinary human body is not at all the same as a non-Buddhist-style view of a truly existent “soul” that can exist independently of a body and mind and can enter into the elements of an ordinary human body.

 We can make a similar analysis of the bodies that comprise a Buddha’s Corpus of Full Use (longs-sku, Skt. sambhogakaya; “enjoyment body”) – subtle forms that appear to arya bodhisattvas in pure lands (dag-zhing) to teach them Mahayana.
-The untainted four elements of a Buddha’s Corpus of Full Use would be imputable on the basis of the tainted subtle four elements of a pure-land body.
+The untainted four elements of a Buddha’s Corpus of Full Use would be imputations on the basis of the tainted subtle four elements of a pure-land body.
 These tainted subtle four elements resemble the subtle four elements of the bodies of the beings on the plane of ethereal forms (gzugs-khams, Skt. rupadhatu; form realm).
 From an anuttarayoga tantra point of view, however, the four elements of such bodies are still gross forms, not subtle ones like those of an illusory body (sgyu-lus).

 The Physical Body of an Arhat